The Princess on the Glass Hill: Eastern Europe

-In the Bosnian fairy tale Die Pferde der Wilen, the youngest of three brothers stands guard in a meadow and captures three wild horses, respectively, of a white, a black and a reddish-brown color.
+In the Bosnian fairy tale Die Pferde der Wilen ("The Horse of the Vilas"), the youngest of three brothers stands guard in a meadow and captures three wild horses, respectively, of a white, a black and a reddish-brown color.
 With them, he beats the Sultan's challenges and gains the Sultan's daughters as wives for him and his brothers.

 In a Romanian variant, Der Gänsehirt ("The Gooseherd"), the youth, as a baby, was lulled by a nanny that whispered that he would grow up to marry the king's daughter.
 Years later, the boy intends to make it a reality.
 He goes to his three pastor godfathers, and the second gives him three feathers (copper, silver and gold) to summon three horses (copper, silver and gold) to climb up the Glass Mountain.
 He uses the horses to reach the kingdom located atop the glass mountain to woo the king's daughter.

 In the Croatian tale Vilen weiden einen Hirseacker ab, a farmer plants fields of millet, but on some nights the entire crop is destroyed by something.
 He orders his sons to stand guard, but only the youngest is successful: he captures the horse that has been eating the millet.
 Suddenly, a vila appears and gives him a copper bridle, a silver bridle and a golden bridle.
 Later, the king announces that whoever fetches a golden apple from the palace's roof shall gain his daughter for wife.